charlie39/OneStop.nvim/README.md

 * packer

 ```
-use { 'charlie39/OneStop.nvim' }
+use { 'charlie39/OneStop.nvim', branch = 'main' }
 ```
 this plugin depends on language server clients to find your project root as well as club your commands.
-So you need to configure the commands
+So you need to configure the commands based on under which language server client you would use them.
+The assigned commands would be available only under the given LSP client.

 ## Configuration